Capillary electrophoresis–mass spectrometry: Electrospray ionization interface

-In the first CE-MS interface a stainless steel capillary sheath around the separation capillary terminus was used instead of terminus electrode in typical CE setup.
+In the first CE–MS interface a stainless steel capillary sheath around the separation capillary terminus was used instead of terminus electrode in typical CE setup.
 An electrical contact of stainless steel capillary with background electrolyte flowing out from the separation capillary was made at that point completing the circuit and initiating the electrospray.
 This interface system had few drawbacks like mismatch in the flow rates of two systems.
 Since then, interface system has been improved to have continuous flow rate and good electrical contact.
-Another key factor for successful CE-MS interface is the choice of buffer solution which must be suitable for both CE separation and ESI operation.
+Another key factor for successful CE–MS interface is the choice of buffer solution which must be suitable for both CE separation and ESI operation.
 At present, three types of interface system exist for CE/ESI-MS which are discussed briefly.

 Sheathless interface

 CE capillary is coupled directly to an electrospray ionization source with a sheathless interface system.
 The electric contact for ESI is realized by using capillary coated with conductive metal.
 Because no sheath liquid is used, the system has high sensitivity, low flow rates and minimum background.
 However, these interface designs, all have challenges including low mechanical robustness, poor reproducibility.

 The latest sheathless interface design features porous ESI emitter through chemical etching.
 This design effectively provides robust interfacing with mass spectrometry and addresses the reproducibility challenges associated with previous designs.
 This porous emitter interface has been explored to couple of CITP/CZE (or transient ITP) which greatly improves sample loading capacity of CE and enabled ultrasensitive detection of trace analytes.
 High reproducibility, robustness and sensitivity were achieved in sheathless transient capillary isatochophoresis (CITP)/capillary zone electrophoresis (CZE) -MS interface, where conductive liquid was used.
-Conductive liquid contacts with the metal-coated outer surface of the emitter completing the circuit, but at the same time it doesn´t mix with separation liquid and therefore there is no sample dilution.
+Conductive liquid contacts with the metal-coated outer surface of the emitter completing the circuit, but at the same time it does not mix with separation liquid and therefore there is no sample dilution.